joeyh820/PwC-Switzerland-Power-BI-in-Data-Analytics-Virtual-Case-Experience/Task 3 - Customer Retention/README.md

 - Filled 11 missing `TotalCharges` entries with corresponding `MonthlyCharges`, assuming these customers are newly subscribed.

 #### Data Transformation
 Transformed the dataset to enhance analytical clarity, including unpivoting certain columns and replacing values to normalize the data.
-Additionally, predictive analysis was performed using Python, detailed in a [Jupyter notebook](Link-to-Jupyter-Notebook).

 ### Building the Model
 The cleaned and transformed dataset facilitated the creation of a relational model within Power BI: